hispanico94/Portfolio/README.md

 I'm very proud of Guzzi Tracker, being my first real app, developed with no working experience and published on the App Store.

 The project is available on the [Guzzi Tracker repo](https://github.com/hispanico94/Guzzi-Tracker).
+A detailed README of the project is also available.

 ## PassIT